Reassembling RAID 5 with a missing drive from image files

 To reassemble a RAID from image files:

-3. In the Select image file explorer find the directory with the images you want to use and select the files.
-Then click the Select button
+- In the Select image file window, find the directory with the images you want to use and select the files.
+Then click Select.

-5. Autodetection module starts running automatically to find a suitable RAID configuration.
-You know that there is an image file missing from the selection (it may have been lost or damaged), so click Add missing device button underneath the list of image files
+- Autodetection module starts running automatically to find a suitable RAID configuration.
+You know that there is an image file missing from the selection (it may have been lost or damaged), so click Add missing device underneath the list of image files.

-6. Autodetection will recommence when a new image file or device is added.
-If the RAID is type 5, TaskForce will be able to identify the right configuration and reassemble the RAID by using the redundancy.
-When a possible configuration is found, click the Apply button.
+- Autodetection will recommence when a new image file or device is added.
+If the RAID is type 5, TaskForce 2 will be able to identify the right configuration and reassemble the RAID by using the redundancy.
+When a possible configuration is found, click Apply.

 The configuration application automatically changes the order of the drives/images, the detected RAID type, block size and order is applied automatically, too.
 In the bottom part of the screen, the found partitions are available for preview.